 The Garmin Nuvi 200/250/270 has shown up to extend the Garmin line into the value end of the market just as this end of the market is exploding.
 Late last year, the holiday shopping spree on value GPS systems blew the doors off the retailers, and catapulted the GPS onto the mainstream stage.

 Garmin is too big and too smart to let an opportunity like that slip past.
 I have been using the Nuvi 250, and from my travels with it, Garmin has a winner on their hands and they will put a lot of pressure on the value end of the market to bring on their “A” game; a demand that a many won’t be up to.
-Garmin has brought to the market a true Garmin GPS, no big corners cut, no big misses in their design.
+Garmin has brought to the market a true Garmin GPS especially in the truck gps market,, no big corners cut, no big misses in their design.
 I am pretty happy to be able to bring the first full review of the unit to you; so let's take a look.

 Table of Contents